-Research on the vulnerability of LGBTQI youth by Professor Peter Newman and PhD graduate Sophia Fantus is featured in Maclean’sCategories: Faculty in the News, FIFSW Students in the News, Peter Newman
+Research on the vulnerability of LGBTQI youth by Professor Peter Newman and PhD graduate Sophia Fantus is featured in Maclean’sCategories: Faculty, Peter Newman, Students

 Professor Charles Fensham, a professor of systematic theology at the University of Toronto’s Knox College, recently spoke to Maclean’s about his new book Misguided Love: Christians and the Rupture of LGBTQI2+ People.